-Click on the changed parts for a detailed description.
-Use the left and right arrow keys to walk through the modifications.
+(version 4 to 2) Click on the changed parts for a detailed description.
+Use the left and right arrow keys to walk

 JFABC © ADMISSION OF TRANSFER STUDENTS

 (Academic Credit Transfer)

 Academic credit for students who transfer from private or public schools shall be determined on a uniform and consistent basis.